yur15t/google-reader-takeout-reader/README.md

 Google Reader Takeout reader
 ============================

-Small script to read your Google Reader Takeout extracted items and feeds.
+A simple tool to take your Google Reader data from Google Takeout and convert it into a nicely formatted list of links to browse and re-bookmark/subscribe in your new favorite service (or simply save as a backup).

 Usage
 -----